dojo/docs/dojox/atom/io/model.rst

 Introduction
 ============

 This module handles the parsing of the ATOM XML into a JavaScript structure that can be easily modified and then serialized out as XML.
-This class handles browser idiosyncrasies when parsing the XML, making it very cross-browser compatible and is far simpler to work with than using DOM apis to walk the ATOM XML document.
+This set of classes handles browser idiosyncrasies when parsing the XML, making it very cross-browser compatible and is far simpler to work with than using DOM apis to walk the ATOM XML document.

 ============================
 Classes defined in the model